vexxhost/stratometrics/README.md

 transparent cost allocation.

-Utilizing Golang's performance capabilities, Stratometrics delivers high-throughput data collection, while leveraging Clickhouse for its backend database to ensure quick processing and retrieval of billing-related data.
+Utilizing Golang's performance capabilities, Stratometrics delivers high-throughput data collection, while leveraging MySQL for its backend database to ensure quick processing and retrieval of billing-related data.
 The API provides easy and direct access to usage metrics, supporting the generation of comprehensive billing statements and analytics.